Overview

 Why monitor instructional spending percentage?

-The State’s instructional spending percentage represents how much of school districts’ total operational spending was for instruction versus other operational areas such as student support, administration, and plant operations (see the “Spending areas” section of the Glossary page for descriptions of all operational areas).
-An increasing instructional spending percentage means districts allocated more of their resources to instruction than in the prior year.
-Spending on areas other than instruction directly affects districts’ instructional spending percentages and the monies they have available for their instructional programs such as to pay teacher salaries and purchase instructional supplies.State-wide ISP percentage point change from prior fiscal year
+The State-wide instructional spending percentage (ISP) represents how much of school districts’ total operational spending was for instruction versus other operational areas such as student support, administration, and plant operations (see the “Spending areas” section of the Glossary page for descriptions of all operational areas).
+An increasing ISP means a district allocated a higher proportion of its spending to instruction than in the prior year, while a decreasing ISP means a district allocated a lower proportion of its spending to instruction than in the prior year.
+Spending on areas other than instruction directly affects a district’s ISP and the monies it has available for its instructional program costs such as paying teacher salaries and purchasing instructional supplies.State-wide ISP percentage point change from prior fiscal year

 Fiscal year | Instructional spending percentage | Percentage point change from prior year |